 So far, we’ve learned that a combination of challenging goals, and connecting activities to the greater reward is best for achieving a lifestyle transformation.
 Now, we’ll add scheduling, which is the final rule that pulls it all together.

-Recent studies with university students clearly show that scheduling study time and putting timelines to papers that are due at the end of a semester are worth up to two full grades better than those with no schedules.
+Recent studies with university students clearly show that scheduling study time and putting timelines to papers that are due at the end of a semester is worth up to two full grades better than those with no schedules.
 Think about it.
 That work presentation and getting kids off to school, activities we noted above, are both guided by schedules.
 We could also schedule a time to have that protein shake each day, to solidify that as a habit.
 Over time, scheduled activities become habits that are integrated into your daily life.

 Putting it all together with the MaxLiving 30-Day Challenge